MicrosoftDocs/learn/learn-pr/azure/azure-sql-replication/includes/6-check-if-data-changes-happened-with-change-tracking.md

 This rowset function is used to query for change information.
 The function queries the data stored in the internal change tracking tables.
 The function returns a results set that contains the primary keys of rows that have changed together with other change information such as the operation, columns updated and version for the row.

-Below is an example on how to use this function to obtain changes for a SalesLT.Product table:
+Below is an example of how to use this function to obtain changes for a SalesLT.Product table:

 *declare @last_synchronization_version bigint;*
 *SELECT*